 It is important that are staff are clear what to do when emergencies arise with children with medical needs.
 Therefore in these cases we work closely with parents and health care professionals to put together a health care plan.
 If you feel that your child requires one of these don't hesitate to contact the school.

-Any Child Protection concerns should be directed to Mr Crocker who is the Designated Person for Child Protection in school.
+Any Child Protection concerns should be directed to Mr Crocker who is the Designated Safeguarding Lead in school or Mrs Amesbury, who is the Deputy Designated Safeguarding lead.
 Mr Crocker may then pass this concern onto the Social Care Team who will decide on the appropriate action to take.
 Parents will be informed of this process unless it is felt that this information may put a child in danger.

 Every class is taught about internet safety as part of the curriculum.
 Each child will sign an agreement on safe use of the internet which you can view below.